LandscapeGeoinformatics/landstats_nb2022/README.md

-# simple statistics notebook for binder
+# simple landscape metrics notebook for binder

-Python notebook for given lectures in University of Tartu LOOM.02.159 Landscape Ecology course
+Python notebook for the Landscape Ecology (LOOM.02.159) course given at the University of Tartu

 Run the notebook: